 Each year, the ‘C.K.
 Prahalad Grand Challenge’ is organized in order to give students the opportunity to build a business plan for value creation at the base of the pyramid.
 This case competition honors the legacy of the late Professor C.K.
 Prahalad and his vision for how innovation can balance the relationship between profit generation and social value creation for the base of the pyramid.

-All teams should have between 4 members, including one team captain.
+All teams should have a maximum of four members, including one team captain.

-April.
-2, 2021 – Finalists teams will present to prominent faculty and a member of Professor Prahalad's family virtually
+Mar.
+25, 2022 – Finalists teams will present virtually over zoom to prominent faculty and a member of Professor Prahalad's family virtually

 CK PRAHALAD GRAND CHALLENGE